Workload-Aware Incremental Reclustering in Cloud Data Warehouses: CONCLUSION

 \section{CONCLUSION}

 This paper advocates a clean separation between \textit{reclustering policy} and \textit{clustering-key selection}, classifying prior work to highlight their inflexibility.
 We formalize boundary micro-partitions and prove that reclustering them yields near-optimal pruning with bounded logarithmic amortized overhead.
-Building on this, we present the \algnamefull (\algname) algorithm, which uses a sliding window of recent queries and a cloud-cost model to select high-payoff boundary partitions and reorganize them into hybrid layouts with per-group keys that maximize expected savings. \marginnote{\ul{Meta}\\\ul{R1.O1}\\\ul{R1.O4}\\\ul{R4.O1}} \review{m}{ Across TPC-H, DSB, and a large real-world workload, \algname cuts total cost by up to 61\%, 60\%, and 86\%, respectively, outperforming research prototypes and documented commercial baselines.
+Building on this, we present the \algname algorithm and implement it into a prototype automatic reclustering service. \algname uses a sliding window of recent queries and a cloud-cost model to select high-payoff boundary partitions and reorganize them into hybrid layouts with per-group keys that maximize expected savings. \marginnote{\ul{Meta}\\\ul{R1.O1}\\\ul{R1.O4}\\\ul{R4.O1}} \review{m}{ Across TPC-H, DSB, and a large real-world workload, \algname cuts total cost by up to 61\%, 60\%, and 86\%, respectively, outperforming research prototypes and documented commercial baselines.
 Breakdowns and sensitivity analyses show these gains are robust under dynamic conditions. } In short, \algname turns continuous, cost-effective reclustering into a practical reality for modern cloud data warehouses.

+\begin{acks} This paper was supported by the National Natural Science Foundation of China (Grant No. 62532001), Xiongan AI Institute, and Shanghai Qi Zhi Institute.
+We would also like to thank Jiaoyi Zhang, Miao Wang, and Yihao Liu for their helpful discussions and guidance. \end{acks}